Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Room temperature CL and modeling

 \subsection{Bandgap narrowing in p-GaAs}

-Fig.~\ref{fig:ptype_RT}(a) shows the RT CL spectra measured on p-GaAs:Be samples.
-They are fitted with the generalized Planck's law using the least-squares method to determine the bandgap $E_g$ and Urbach tail $\gamma$.
-Since the absorption coefficient of doped GaAs at energies above 1.6~eV is rather independent of the doping level~\cite{Casey:1975}, we take a parabolic band for the ideal absorption coefficient with the value of $14800~\text{cm}^{-1}$ at $\hbar\omega=1.6$~eV for all doping: $\alpha_\text{ideal}=14800\sqrt{(\hbar\omega-E_g)/(1.6-E_g)}$ if $\hbar\omega>E_g$ and 0 otherwise. $\alpha_\text{ideal}$ is then convoluted with an Urbach tail following the description of Section~\ref{sec:planck}.
+Figure~\ref{fig:ptype_RT}(a) shows the RT CL spectra measured on p-GaAs:Be samples.
+They are fitted with the generalized Planck law using the least-squares method to determine the bandgap $E_g$ and Urbach tail $\gamma$.
+Since the absorption coefficient of doped GaAs at energies above 1.6~eV is rather independent of the doping level~\cite{Casey:1975}, we take a parabolic band for the ideal absorption coefficient with the value of $14800~\text{cm}^{-1}$ at $\hbar\omega=1.6$~eV for all doping~\cite{Casey:1975}: $\alpha_\text{ideal}=14800\sqrt{(\hbar\omega-E_g)/(1.6-E_g)}$ if $\hbar\omega>E_g$ and 0 otherwise. $\alpha_\text{ideal}$ is then convoluted with an Urbach tail following the description of Section~\ref{sec:planck}.
 The temperature $T$ is fixed at 300~K and $d$ is the thickness of the doped layer.
 The results of fits are plotted in Fig.~\ref{fig:ptype_RT}(a) (colored lines) and fitted parameters are given in Table~\ref{tab:pdoping_fit}.
 For low doping (P1 and P2), CL spectra differ from the fits due to excitonic enhancement of absorption near the bandgap.
-Better fits can be obtained if $d$ is varied to compensate for the low absorption in a simple parabolic model (see Supplemental Material \cite{Suppl}).
+Better fits can be obtained if $d$ is varied to compensate for the low absorption in a simple parabolic model (see the appendix).

 In Fig.~\ref{fig:ptype_RT}(b), we plot the BGN values as a function of hole concentration, together with empirical BGN from the literature.
 We show the BGN determined from different methods.
-Blue dots correspond to $E_g$ fitted using the generalized Planck's law (RT model).
-They are close to the results of Casey and Stern~\cite{Casey:1976} who determined the bandgap by fitting the absorption measurements for p-GaAs with hole concentrations varying between $1.2\times 10^{18}$ to $1.6\times 10^{19}~\text{cm}^{-3}$:
+Blue dots correspond to $E_g$ fitted using the generalized Planck law (RT model).
+For heavily doped p-GaAs, the bandgap narrowing is expected to vary with the hole concentration as $p^{1/3}$~\cite{Casey:1976}.
+Casey and Stern determined the bandgap by fitting the absorption measurements for three p-GaAs thin films with hole concentrations from $1.2\times 10^{18}$ to $1.6\times 10^{19}~\text{cm}^{-3}$ and found~\cite{Casey:1976}:

+where $p$ is the hole concentration in cm$^{-3}$ and $E_g$ in eV.
+Using six samples with hole concentrations spanning over a larger range, our fit should provide a slightly more accurate dependence of the bandgap narrowing: